 “Those are forgeries,” said ZAP’s bird-pilot.
 “Our allied Hurricane taught the enemy this trick when it let them bicker over a false copy of my body.”

 Lucille flipped switches to disengage Zephyr-Alpha-Blue from the Galaxy Zephyr.
 When she stomped her pedals, ZAB refused to budge.
-“This is an obvious trap,” said ZAB.
+“This is obviously a trap,” said ZAB.

 “I command you to move!”
-ZAB reluctantly propelled itself into the vacuum of space, leaving the Galaxy Zephyr behind.
+ZAB reluctantly propelled itself through the Hurricane Armor into the vacuum of space, leaving the Galaxy Zephyr behind.
 Lucille saw through her windows that the Wheel had six white wing-spokes bandaging the bulge.
 “Halt.”

 ZAB stopped a hundred yards from the bodies ejected by the Enemy Hurricane.
 “Can you see, now, these are only crude facsimiles of your parents?”

 “Scan them.
 Do they have a pulse?”

 “They’re pretending to have one, at least.”

-Lucille removed a metal grill above her life-support systems to retrieve an oxygen-mask.
+Lucille removed the metal grill above her life-support systems to retrieve an oxygen-mask.
 “My bodysuit is vacuum-proof, isn’t it?
 How long could I survive in space?”